infinity0/msg-notes/causal-01-ordering.rst

 Detecting replays, reorders, and causal drops
 ---------------------------------------------

-To preserve causality, we must deliver received messages in `topological order`_.
-By "deliver", we mean to incorporate the message into the state of the session transcript, for subsequent operations as well as consumption by higher layers.
-"Topological order" means that, if we receive m, but not yet delivered some p |in| pre(m), we must wait to deliver p before delivering m.
-This applies transitively, so in practise we must deliver all of anc(m), before we deliver
-m.
+Encoding the partial order already enables us to detect messages that are received out-of-order.
+Actually, we completely ignore the receive-order, and instead try to build up our data structure based on the parent references.
+When we add a message to the structure, we emit a "delivery" event, which makes the message available for subsequent operations, as well as consumption by higher layers like the UI.
+(We'll use "deliver" as a synonym for "add" from now on.)

+For any message m, if any of its parents p |in| pre(m) have not yet been added, we must place m in a separate queue, and wait for all of pre(m) to be added.
+This enforces a `topological order`_ and acyclicity, and ensures that if m was sent after p, then everyone else will see m after p.
 This also allows us to verify that the parent references are actually of real messages.
 (The sender should have already been authenticated by some other cryptographic means, before we even reach this stage.)

-Not doing this, effectively breaks the transitivity property of the parent references.
-By which we mean, the function |le| as implemented in your code may pass transitivity tests, but semantically this will not be true, so your representation will not reflect reality.
-This results in more complexity and a much less clearer security model.
-(TODO: elaborate).
+Since |le| is transitive, in practise we deliver all of anc(m) before we deliver m.

+Withholding some messages even though they are available to display, may seem like bad user experience.
+However, displaying them immediately, sacrifices ordering and the other security properties we can achieve on top of this.
+[#Nhld]_ Our threat model is that these properties may be critical for user security; applications that don't require this (e.g. streaming video) may use a different scheme.
+Also, in the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must withhold messages.

-This already lets us detect messages that are received out-of-order, as well as *causal drops* - drops of messages that caused (i.e. are *before*) a message we *have* received.
-For the former case, recovery is straightforward and we don't need to bother the user.
-For the latter, we can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning ("timed out waiting for intermediate messages"), or perform recovery techniques such as asking for a resend (covered in later sections).
+The structure also lets us detect causal drops - drops of messages that caused (i.e. are *before*) a message we *have* received.
+We can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning ("timed out waiting for intermediate messages"), or perform recovery techniques such as asking for a resend (next chapter).
+Detecting *non-causal drops* - drops of messages not-before a message we've already received (and therefore we don't see any references to) is more complex, and techniques for this will be covered in the chapter on freshness.

 If the first message has replay protection (e.g. if it is fresh), we also inductively gain this for the entire session.
 This is because each message contains unforgeable references to previous parent messages, so everything is "anchored" to the first non-replayable message.

-Detecting *non-causal drops* - drops of messages not-before a message we've already received (and therefore we don't see any references to), is more complex, and techniques for this will be covered in a later section.
+.. [#Nhld] One major problem is we effectively break transitivity of the parent
+    references.
+By which we mean, even if you somehow implement |le| despite having incomplete anc(m) and it passes transitivity tests, semantically this will not be true, so your representation will not reflect reality.
+    Although these properties may seem abstract and not important to security, other more concrete properties that we elaborate in further chapters, depend on them.

+    One interface improvement could be to show the user a notice saying "messages received out-of-order but not displayed due to lack of context".
+    If you feel you really must display their contents, you must do this separately from the main conversation interface, activated manually, and with a strong warning on the consequences of reading them - they may be fake messages, do not reply to them, etc etc.

 Causal orders
 =============